Ganesh

 Recruitment Process Transformation

-- ✓CV volume dropped 80%, quality improved dramatically
+- ✓CV volume dropped, quality improved dramatically

-- ✓Interview success rate doubled to 50%+
+- ✓Interview success rate more than doubled

-- ✓Founded System Architecture Guild (40+ members)
+- ✓Founded Architecture Guild (40+ members)

 Thoughts on where